scylladb/sphinx-scylladb-theme/docs/source/examples/images.rst

    :alt: checkmark

-Whereas the Figure directive allows you to use captions
+Whereas the Figure directive allows you to use captions.

 .. code-block:: none